Skip to Main Content

 What are the most common dog illnesses?

-Monitoring your dog's health is a standard part of their care.
+Monitoring your dog's health is a standard part of their medical care.
 This includes watching for signs of illnesses and bringing them to see a veterinarian when needed.
 Many of the illnesses experienced by dogs are quite common and can be treated easily if diagnosed quickly.
 However, when left untreated, many conditions can lead to serious complications and, in some cases, emergencies.

 Here are some of the most commonly illnesses our Halifax veterinarians often see in dogs: